Siege of Maymun-Diz: The siege

 On 8 November 1256, Hülegü set his camp on a hilltop facing Maymun-Diz and encircled the fortress with his forces by marching over the Alamut mountains via Taleqan valley and appearing at the foot of Maymun-Diz.
 Teams of hand-picked Mongol fighters were distributed at around 250 meters intervals from the hilltop down to the valley.

-Maymun-Diz could have been attacked by mangonels; that was not the case with Alamut, Nevisar Shah, Lambsar and Gerdkuh, all of which were on top of high peaks.
+Maymun-Diz could have been attacked by mangonels; this was not the case with Alamut, Nevisar Shah, Lambsar and Gerdkuh, all of which were on top of high peaks.
 Nevertheless, the strength of the fortification impressed the Mongols, who surveyed them from various angles to find a weak point.

 The majority of the Mongol officers advised Hülegü to postpone the siege, but he decided to proceed.
 Preliminary bombardments were performed for three days by mangonels from a nearby hilltop with casualties on both sides.
 A direct Mongol assault on the fourth day was repulsed.
 The Mongols then used heavier siege engines hurling javelins dipped in burning pitch and set up additional mangonels all around the fortifications.

-Later that month, Kuhrshah sent a message offering his surrender on the condition of the immunity of him and his family.
-It was sent by Ata-Malik Juvayni personally brought Hülegü's jarlig (royal decree) to Khurshah to receive his signature, but Khurshah was hesitant.
-After several days, Hülegü began another bombardment and on November 19, Khurshah and his entourage descended from the fortress and capitulated.
+Later that month, Khurshah sent a message offering his surrender on the condition of the immunity of him and his family.
+Ata-Malik Juvayni personally brought Hülegü's jarlig (royal decree) to Khurshah to receive his signature, but Khurshah was hesitant.
+After several days, Hülegü began another round of bombardment and on November 19, Khurshah and his entourage descended from the fortress and capitulated.
 The full evacuation of the fortress continued until the next day.
 A small part of the garrison refused to leave the stronghold and fought in a last stand in the "qubba" (literally "domed structure"), supposedly a high domed building in the fortress; they were defeated and killed after three days.

 According to the History of Yuan, the Chinese general Guo Kan attacked the fortress by "catapults on mounts" (jiapao).
 "General Khwaja Nasir" (the scholar Nasir al-Din al-Tusi) then opened the gate and surrendered.
 The Nizaris' leadership decision to surrender was apparently influenced by al-Tusi and other outside scholars.
 He later entered Hulegu's entourage.

 An inexplicable aspect of the events for historians is that why the forces at Alamut made no effort to assist their besieged comrades in Maymun-Diz.